adamheins/xacrodoc/README.md

 ## Why?

-* Compile xacro files to URDF or Mujoco MJCF files without a ROS installation (this includes converting plain URDF to MJCF).
+Compared to the regular xacro package, xacrodoc allows you to:

-* Avoid the clutter of redundant compiled raw URDFs; only keep the xacro source files.
+* Convert xacro files to URDF or Mujoco MJCF files without a ROS installation (this includes converting plain URDF to MJCF).
 * Programmatically compose multiple xacro files and apply substitution arguments to build a flexible URDF model directly in your code.
+This allows you to avoid the clutter of redundant compiled raw URDFs and only keep the xacro source files.
 * Convenient interfaces to provide URDF strings and (temporary) URDF file paths as needed.
 For example, many libraries (such as [Pinocchio](https://github.com/stack-of-tasks/pinocchio)) accept a URDF